nutjob-laboratories/merk/README.txt

 ```
 This command will start up **MERK** and connect to three of these servers without any extra effort!

-You can do a lot of things from the commandline.
+You can do a lot of things from the command-line.
 For a really complicated example, let's try this scenario.
-Here's what this commandline will do:
+Here's what this command-line will do:

  - Connect to Libera via SSL/TLS
  - Connect to DALnet via TCP/IP